Carrier Oils for Essential Oils

 If you’ve been following me for any amount of time, you already know that essential oils are the peanut butter to my jelly!

-I use them in my salt bath to help me ground, in the air to help me relax and sleep deeply (hello, lavender!), and even on my chakra jewelry so I can benefit from essential oil properties all day long.
+I use them with my students to enhance intuition, in my salt bath to help me ground, in the diffuser to help me relax and sleep deeply (hello, lavender!), and even on my chakra jewelry so I can benefit from essential oil properties all day long.

-Thankfully, it’s super easy to correct this issue by using carrier oils for essential oils.
+Thankfully, it’s easy to correct this issue by using carrier oils for essential oils.

-Essential oils are awesome on their own and have tons of amazing benefits.
+Essential oils are awesome on their own and have tons of amazing benefits and uses.

-And of course if you are pregnant or have any health issues, be sure to check with your doctor before using essential oils, okay?
+If you are pregnant or have any health issues, check with your doctor before using essential oils.